India, Japan seek early agreement on nuclear cooperation

-NEW DELHI, Jan 25 (Reuters) - India and Japan’s talks on nuclear cooperation have gained momentum over the past few months and the two hope for an agreement on civilian nuclear energy soon, leaders of the countries said after meeting on Saturday.
+NEW DELHI (Reuters) - India and Japan’s talks on nuclear cooperation have gained momentum over the past few months and the two hope for an agreement on civilian nuclear energy soon, leaders of the countries said after meeting on Saturday.

 “Our negotiations towards an agreement for cooperation in the peaceful uses of nuclear energy have gained momentum in the last few months,” India’s prime minister, Manmohan Singh, said in a statement after meeting his Japanese counterpart, Shinzo Abe.